Travel guide

 Photo: ready made · Pexels

-For a quick overview, here is the equivalence between iPhone and Android in each phase.
+To see it at a glance, this is the equivalence between iPhone and Android at each phase of the process.
 Notice that the number of steps is almost identical; only the menu names change.

 Step iPhone Android (varies by brand)

-Open SIM menu Settings > Cellular Data Settings > Connections/Network & internet
+Open SIM menu Settings > Mobile Data Settings > Connections / Network & Internet

 Add eSIM Add eSIM Add eSIM / Download a SIM